 - Data visibility and portability.
 SCORM data is stored inside the LMS.
 Meaning, in order to access your data, you have to ask your LMS vendor to retrieve it and are subject to what the LMS vendor provides, which might not be all of the data.
 Because cmi5 uses xAPI as the communication and data layer, you have direct data access and can share data captured from cmi5 activities to another LRS.

-This section of the specification documentation offers a more indepth review of how cmi5 compares to SCORM,
+This chart offers a more indepth review of how cmi5 compares to SCORM,

 Are there any examples of what data is captured in cmi5?